 In “Mac Media Pro,” Mark Stevens will talk with Tom McDonald, Apple’s product manager for Final Cut Pro 3.
 FCP 3 is the latest version of Apple’s high-end video editing application.

 See our Dec.
-4 story
+4 story for details.

 Not only will The Mac Show give away the last of the Exhibit, Pro and User Conference Passes to Macworld San Francisco, they’ll also be giving away swag like T3Hubs from DrBott, iClocks from Applelinks, and copies of the Slick Transitions and Effects from GeeThree, hubs and remotes from Keyspan, assorted T-shirts, and more.
 You still have time to win the expo passes, but King says you have to hurry to